ebreton/uptimerobot-proxy/README.md

 ### Something is missing ?

-Head to githup and submit an issue !
+Head to [githup issues](https://github.com/ebreton/uptimerobot-proxy/issues) and submit one !
 Be sure to have a look at the [CONTRIBUTING.md](./docs/CONTRIBUTING.md) guide before

 ## Install and Usage